Hachi1/quicklook/README.md

 # README #

 QuickLook is a free command line tool for fast plotting of [FLEXPART](http://www.flexpart.eu) outputs.
-Like this:)
+Like the following one:)

 ![sample.jpg](https://bitbucket.org/repo/dAb4ay/images/3604357401-sample.jpg)